 A wide range of individuals may be considered self-employed including: Ride-sharing drivers, bloggers, photographers, food-delivery workers, consultants, caregivers, artists, graphic designers, etc.

-There are three (3) times self-employed individuals can opt into PFL:
+There are two (2) times self-employed individuals can opt into PFL:

 - Every November and December (Starting in 2020), or